gotchoices/MyCHIPs/doc/Tallies.md

 value from the corresponding stock.
 The idea is, it represents the cost charged by the stock holder (usually 0) for doing a lift through this segment.

-There are also 4 corresponding values for drops (lifts in the opposite direction):
+There are also four corresponding values for drops (lifts in the opposite direction):
 - drop_target
 - drop_bound
 - drop_reward